rydaly/carpel-anther/README.md

 4. `vagrant up`
 5. `gulp`
 7. Setup WordPress with whatever username and password
+8. Activate plugins
-8. Go to Tools > Migrate DB
+9. Go to Tools > Migrate DB
-9. Do a "pull" from the staging site to get the latest.
+10. Do a "pull" from the staging site to get the latest.
   * If there isn't already a migration profile in there named "Staging to Local", then you will have to make a new one.
   * Select "Pull"
   * Enter: